-The Greenleaf Center for Servant Leadership is thrilled to announce the selection of four outstanding Greenleaf Scholars for 2014: Xiaoyun Cao, Nathan Klein, Eric Michel, and Armin Pircher Vandorfer.
+The Greenleaf Center for Servant Leadership is thrilled to announce the selection of four outstanding Greenleaf Scholars for 2014: Xiaoyun Cao, Nathan Klein, Eric Michel, and Armin Pircher Verdorfer.
 The selection committee consisted of faculty members from six different universities.

 Greenleaf Scholars are chosen from among advanced graduate students and early career academics who propose to conduct research that explores the value and impact of servant leadership in a variety of settings.
 Congratulations to all scholars!
 Read More……